 Aside from asking learners to submit an up-to-date CV and qualifications, learnership institutions like Kukhula generally also require them to provide a motivational letter for learnership.
 A motivational letter for learnership represents the motivation and dedication you possess in participating in the learnership organised by a particular company.

-While it may seem straightforward, only a few learners know how to write a motivational letter for a learnership programme.
+While it may seem straightforward, only a few learners know how to write a motivational letter for learnership programme.
 An excellent motivational letter should highlight your passion, diligence, and eagerness on how specific learnership can enlighten your career path.

 This post aims to help you understand the essential elements of crafting a tremendous motivational letter that can get you on the shortlist for your dream learnership, whichever you’re applying.

-Also, we will shed light on the difference between a cover letter and a motivational letter for a learnership, the structure of a motivational letter, and its format.
+Also, we will shed light on the difference between a cover letter and a motivational letter for learnership, the structure of a motivational letter, and its format.
 Once you are familiar with the elements and structure of a motivational letter, you can create one according to your needs.

 Table of Contents